wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-virtual-device-u1.md

 ## How the virtual device differs from the physical device

-The StorSimple virtual device is a software-only version of StorSimple that runs on a single node in a Microsoft Azure Virtual Machine.
-The virtual device supports disaster recovery scenarios in which your physical device is not available, and is appropriate for use in cloud dev and test scenarios.
+The StorSimple virtual device is a software-only version of StorSimple that runs on a single node in a <!-- deleted by customization Windows --><!-- keep by customization: begin --> Microsoft <!-- keep by customization: end --> Azure Virtual Machine.
+The virtual device supports disaster recovery scenarios in which your physical device is not available, and is appropriate for use in <!-- deleted by customization item level retrieval from backups, on-premise disaster recovery and --> cloud dev and test scenarios.

 ### Differences from the physical device